dulingo

 Things to Consider Before Moving to Kyoto

-Moving to Kyoto as an international student can be an exciting and rewarding experience, but it also requires careful planning and preparation.
+Apart from understanding the cost of living in Kyoto, moving to the city as an international student can be an exciting and rewarding experience.
+However, it also requires careful planning and preparation.
 Here are some things to consider before you make the move:

 Documents